 Burnout 3: Takedown was released for the Xbox and PlayStation 2.
-A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again.
-No, I’m not counting that one Nintendo DS release, which we won’t (July 2020 update: Burnout Paradise Remastered is now available on the Switch, so there’s finally a real Burnout game on a Nintendo system again).
+A GameCube version was also planned but got scrapped, and Burnout wouldn’t appear on a Nintendo platform again unless you count that one awful Nintendo DS release, which we won’t (July 2020 update: Burnout Paradise Remastered is now available on the Switch, so there’s finally a real Burnout game on a Nintendo system again).
 Anyway, the two versions are fairly equal in quality and there is no difference in content between them so you can’t go wrong with either.
 No extra cars or anything like that this time.

 The Xbox version does at least offer better graphics and smoother performance (once again targeting 60 fps) than its PS2 counterpart, thanks to the beefier hardware inside Microsoft’s giant black slab o’ power.
 Of course, the Xbox also features support for custom soundtracks and the analog triggers on the Xbox controller are a perfect fit for racing games, although you can also use a wheel on both versions if you’re so inclined.

 Both versions used to have online multiplayer as well, but that is long dead.
 At least two player split-screen still works, as does turn-based multiplayer in Crash.

 Regardless of which system you play Burnout 3 on, it’s a fantastic-looking game and still holds up very nicely.
 The color palette has been carefully chosen to present a vibrant and attractive image, and the lighting remains beautiful to this day.
 On the flip side, the environmental texture work doesn’t stand up to close scrutiny (like when you’re surveying the destruction after a Crash Mode event), but when you’re zooming by at 200 mph it hardly matters.
 The motion blur is a bit overdone for my taste, but doesn’t hurt the gameplay and helps Burnout 3 feel even faster.